nick29581/rfcs/text/0000-match-ergonomics.md

 ## Backwards compatibility

-In order to guarantee backwards-compatibility, this proposal aims only modify pattern-matching a reference with a non-reference pattern, which is an error today.
+In order to guarantee backwards-compatibility, this proposal aims only modify
+typo: only to modify, but I would be more bold and drop "aims" pattern-matching a reference with a non-reference pattern, which is an error today.